naveen5765/berlin-clock/README.md

 ### `npm run mutation-test`

-Runs mutation testing of the project
+Runs mutation testing of the project and generates the report under /reports folder.<br>
 Plugin used : [stryker](https://stryker-mutator.io)

 Bugs, or mutants, are automatically inserted into production code.
 Tests are ran for each mutant.
 If tests fail then the mutant is killed.
 If the tests passed, the mutant survived.
 The higher the percentage of mutants killed, the more effective the tests are.